rtenlab/BOXR/README.md

 3. We will try to fix it using the following
     - Try to see the specific versions are needed, and search google: libtiff-dev ubuntu 20.04. ***Be Sure to match the package version***
     - Install the dependencies, and then run the `sudo apt-get install` again until you see no missing pacakges
-4. There may also be a problem when isntalling OpenCV.
-During the build process, you may encounter the compilation failure like `cannot import opencv2/...`.
+4. There may also be a problem when installing or compileing OpenCV.
+During the build process, you may encounter the compilation failure like `cannot import opencv2/...` or `opencv/auroc.h not found`.
 This may due to the lack of `libopencv-contrib4.2` or mis-match version of `libopencv-dev` and `libopencv-contrib`.
 Be sure to check the version with below lines:
     ```shell
     dpkg -l libopencv-dev
     dpkg -l libopencv-contrib
     ```
-    If you see missing or mis-match, please fix accordingly
+    For 20.04 on Xavier or Nano, we need opencv 4.2.
+If you see missing or mis-match, you can fix the problem with the following lines:
+    ```shell
+    sudo apt-get install libopencv-dev=4.2.0+dfsg-5
+    sudo apt-get install libopencv-contrib4.2
+    ```
 ## Change the evaluation trajectory
 By default, the `data.zip` automatically downloaded is from EuRoC MAV Dataset Vicon room 1 “medium”.
 You can download additional trajectories from [The EuRoC MAV Dataset][9].
 Please download the ASL dataset format and unpack it.